Towards Understanding Adversarial Robustness of Optical Flow Networks: What Causes a Successful Patch Attack?

-In this section, we conduct a thorough analysis in the quest for the actual cause of the vulnerability to adversarial attacks.
-We build on the attack procedure of Ranjan~\etal~\cite{ranjan2019attacking} and also use KITTI 2012~\cite{Geiger2012CVPR} for patch optimization.
-For evaluation, we also use their white-box evaluation procedure on KITTI 2015~\cite{Menze2015CVPR}.
-We show the importance of the spatial location as well as analyze the flow networks' feature embeddings.
-Through this analysis, we can trace the adversarial attacks back to the classical aperture problem in optical flow.
-For sake of brevity, we mostly focus on FlowNetC, since it is the most vulnerable flow network, as well as PWC-Net and RAFT.
+We build on the attack procedure of Ranjan~\etal~\cite{ranjan2019attacking}, \ie, we also use KITTI 2012~\cite{Geiger2012CVPR} for patch optimization and their white-box evaluation procedure on KITTI 2015~\cite{Menze2015CVPR}.
+We show the importance of the spatial location and analyze the flow networks' feature embeddings.
+Through this analysis, we can trace the adversarial patch attacks back to the classical aperture problem in optical flow.
+For sake of brevity, we focus on FlowNetC, since it is the most vulnerable flow network (Table~\ref{tab:additionalResults}), as well as PWC-Net and RAFT.
+See Supplement Section \ref{sec:evalDetails} for all implementation details.